MicrosoftDocs/m365copilot-docs/docs/api-plugin-manifest.md

 #### Response semantics static template object

-A JSON object that conforms with the [Adaptive Card Schema](http://adaptivecards.io/schemas/adaptive-card.json) and templating language.
+A JSON object that conforms with the [Adaptive Card Schema](https://adaptivecards.io/schemas/adaptive-card.json) and templating language.
 This Adaptive Card instance is used to render a result from the plugin response.
-This value is used if the `template_selector` is not present or fails to resolve to an adaptive card.
+This value is used if the `template_selector` isn't present or fails to resolve to an adaptive card.

 ### Conversation starter object

-An example of a question that can be answered by the plugin.
+An example of a question that the plugin can answer.

 The conversation starter object contains the following properties.